flywingedai/components/README.md

 "blackbox" testing where the test files are all part of a new `{{package}}_test` package which does not have access to private values within the package.
 To enable, `blackbox::true`
+- **blackboxFolder:** [Optional] Path for the blackbox tests to go.
+If not set, will just live in the same folder that the struct is defined in.
+To enable, `blackboxFolder::$BlackboxTestingFolder`
 - **expecters:** [Optional] Whether or not the generate test file will have expecter bindings automatically generated for the given mock fields.
 Each mock that should be included should be separated by a ",".
 To ignore all values, set